Code-Institute-Submissions/windsurf_event/README.md

 19. Add DB connection code to app.py - edit bashrc file to keep details private.
 20. Test connection to DB again to confirm it's working
 21. Confirm that the cloud9 runner is set to python 3
-22. Connect GitHub repository to Heroku using code provided by heroku and github.
+22. Connect GitHub repository to Heroku.
 23. Set Debug to False

 Credits